rodrigo-jdelval/AITechGuard/README.md

 - Python Dependencies will be showned.
 - Needed permissions will be showned.
 - Provide credentials (Subscription ID, Client ID, Client Secret, Tenant ID) and execute the generated code.
+- Execute Python code outside the application.
+- Paste results in the application.

 ### Step 7: Cost-Benefit Analysis
 - Get a detailed analysis of the cost and benefit of implementing the recommendations.